-Designated Safeguarding Lead: (DSL) Clare Higgins

-Mental Health Leads, Name: Paula Brás and Christopher Hall

-Head Teacher: Clare HigginsDeputy Head: Paula Brás
+- Designated Safeguarding Lead: (DSL) Clare Higgins - Mental Health Lead Name: Paula Brás (Gained qualification in July 2023) - Head Teacher: Clare Higgins - Deputy Head: Paula Brás

-Assistant Head: Christopher Hall

 Responsibility

 Any member of staff who is concerned about the mental health or wellbeing of a pupil/student should speak to the DSL in the first instance.
 If there is a fear that the pupil is in danger of immediate harm then the normal child protection procedures should be followed with an immediate referral to the head teacher.
 If the pupil/student presents a medical emergency then the normal procedures for medical emergencies should be followed, including alerting the School Nurse and contacting the emergency services if necessary.